theahura/shoot-the-messenger/README.md

 # Shoot the Messenger

 Shoot the Messenger is a Chrome extension that automatically unsends every message you have in a messenger chain.
 Open a messenger thread, hit 'Remove Messages', and go get a coffee.
 While you're gone, the extension will click on every 'unsend message' button, leaving behind a trail of nothing.
+Download on the chrome webstore [here](https://chrome.google.com/webstore/detail/shoot-the-messenger/lkhmjelfhkidbekjkghmbacoaolbcmep?hl=en).

   <img src="redacted.png" alt="Removed messages with Shoot the Messenger" width="400"/>